 “Conversations are much more intimate when you talk about things that are unique and personal to each other’s lives, and it also reminds people that they’re not a statistic.
 They’re still living their own life regardless of the bigger picture, a life that you know about and are interested in.”

 Share details about your life

-Depending on where your loved ones are and what situation they are in, it might feel awkward to share details about your own life if you feel as though you’re comparatively better off here in Australia.
+Depending on where your loved ones are and what situation they are in, it might feel awkward to share details about your own life.

-But not only does regulating when you chat and what you share risk creating an even bigger sense of disconnection, it inhibits authentic communication, too.
+But not only does regulating when you chat or what you share with them risk creating an even bigger sense of disconnection, it inhibits authentic communication, too.